racmanuel/qr-link-generator-for-wp/README.txt

 == Upgrade Notice ==

-= 1.0.11 =
+= 1.0.12 =
-FIX Bugs with Freemius SDK
+FIX translations on the settings with tooltip